The Lehigh Valley Railroad, Route of the Black Diamond

 via trackage rights with the Pennsylvania).
 By the 1890s the LV’s system would be mostly complete when it reached the Great Lakes

 port of Buffalo, New York.
 One can perhaps argue that the end of the railroad began with the Great Depression.
 While the depression the entire industry hard it was a double blow for the LV as around the same time Anthracite demand began to fall away and would continue to do so all of the way through the railroad’s final days.
+For more information about the LV please click here to visit the Lehigh Valley Railroad Historical Society's website.

 It was also during this time, the early 1930s, that the